zainkarim/pixi-cli/README.md

    ```sh
    source ~/.bashrc  # or source ~/.bash_profile or source ~/.zshrc
    ```
-6. Open a new terminal and type `pixi-cli --help` to verify that it works from any location.
+6. Open a new terminal and type `pixi --help` to verify that it works from any location.

 ## Usage